robmasocco/AOS-TAG/ideas.md

 # OPERATIONS DETAILS

+The following pseudocode describes how all operations are performed, and contains some hints about why some choices were made about synchronization and other similar issues.

 ## *int tag_get(int key, int command, int permission)*

 Opens a new instance of the service.
 You can open whatever instance you want but if permissions aren't ok for you then **all subsequent *receives* and *sends* will fail**.
 This behavior is intended since tag descriptors don't really mean much, i.e. we need to check for them in *receive* and *send* that could be called on a different instance than the one originally intended if someone called a *REMOVE* in the meantime, so it doesn't make much sense to also check them here.